pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-exitcode.rst

    be at least one successful invocation or the job has failed.

-In addition, **pegasus-exitcode** allows the caller to specify the exitcode returned by Condor using the **--return** argument.
+In addition, **pegasus-exitcode** allows the caller to specify the exitcode returned by HTCondor using the **--return** argument.
 This can be passed to **pegasus-exitcode** in a DAGMan post script by using the ``$RETURN`` variable.
 If this value is non-zero, then **pegasus-exitcode** returns a non-zero result before performing any